 Don’t have Netflix?
 You can start a free trial by clicking the button below:

-Best drama movies on Netflix:
+The best drama movies on Netflix:

 Editor’s note: We will update this list of the best drama movies on Netflix regularly as the service rotates its library.